scala/scala-lang/_posts/2021-12-16-state-of-log4j-in-scala-ecosystem.md

 A project is affected by the log4j vulnerabilities if it contains a vulnerable version of a log4j artifact on its classpath.

-You may find below a non-comprenhensive list of core Scala tools and libraries known to be affected by the vulnerability, and in which version (if any) it is addressed.
+You may find below a non-comprehensive list of core Scala tools and libraries known to be affected by the vulnerability, and in which version (if any) it is addressed.

 We also give some useful tasks and settings to address the vulnerabilities in applications built with sbt, Mill or Maven.